Bitnomica/bitnomica.github.io/_docs/android.md

 All Services are implemented as Retrofit `…​Service` protocols.
 Services that yield a single object will return a `Single<Resource<T>>` observable.
 The backend wraps each object in a generic `Resource` object, that acts as a container.
 The inner object is available under the '.resource' property.

 Every endpoint that may yield multiple results, are paginated.
 This means that it will responds with a limited set of results (i.e. a `Page`).
 When you are ready to receive more results, you can request the next page.
 These services return a `Single<Resource<Page>` object.
-All these services have a `page` and 'perPage\` argument for requesting each page of data.
-A `` Page` `` object will contain the items (`.items`) and an information (`.info`) object that tells more about the number of results available and the number of pages.
+All these services have a `page` and `perPage` argument for requesting each page of data.
+A `Page` object will contain the items (`.items`) and an information (`.info`) object that tells more about the number of results available and the number of pages.

 # Initialization